vohai2003/hdp_data_tutorials/tutorials/hdf/superset-trucking-iot-on-hdf/tutorial-0.md

 ## Outline

-- **Lesson: Data Visualization & Superset** - Covers the fundamental concepts of Data Visualization and Superset.
+- **Lesson - Data Visualization & Superset** - Covers the fundamental concepts of Data Visualization and Superset.
-- **Tutorial: Visualize Trucking Data** - Shows how to visualize data using Superset.
+- **Tutorial - Visualize Trucking Data** - Shows how to visualize data using Superset.

 ## Tutorial Reference Application